 Robert FitzHamon, the cousin of William Rufus, together with Abbot Giraldus, founded the present Abbey at Tewkesbury.

-Robert FitzHamon died of his injuries at Falaise in Normandy in 1107.
+Robert FitzHamon died of his injuries at Falaise in Normandy.
 His son-in-law Robert Fitzroy succeeded to the Manor of Tewkesbury and continued the building the Abbey at Tewkesbury.

 Five bishops took part in the consecration of Tewkesbury Abbey.